 There are other variables in Automake that follow similar principles to allow user options.
-For instance, Texinfo rules (see Section 11.1 [Texinfo], page 88) use MAKEINFOFLAGS and AM\MAKEINFOFLAGS.
-Similarly, DejaGnu tests (see Chapter 15 [Tests], page 97) use RUNTESTDEFAULTFLAGS and AM\RUNTESTDEFAULTFLAGS.
-The tags and ctags rules

-(see Section 18.1 [Tags], page 103) use ETAGSFLAGS, AM\ETAGSFLAGS, CTAGSFLAGS, and AM\CTAGSFLAGS.
-Java rules (see Section 10.4 [Java], page 85) use JAVACFLAGS and AM\JAVACFLAGS.
-None of these rules supports per-target flags (yet).
+For instance, Texinfo rules (see Section 11.1 [Texinfo], page 90) use MAKEINFOFLAGS and AM\MAKEINFOFLAGS.
+Similarly, DejaGnu tests (see Section 15.3 [DejaGnu Tests], page 102) use RUNTESTDEFAULTFLAGS and AM\RUNTESTDEFAULTFLAGS.
+The tags and ctags rules (see Section 18.1 [Tags], page 109) use ETAGSFLAGS, AM\ETAGSFLAGS, CTAGSFLAGS, and AM\CTAGSFLAGS.
+Java rules (see Section 10.4 [Java], page 87) use JAVACFLAGS and AM\JAVACFLAGS.
+None of these rules support per-target flags (yet).

-To some extent, even AM\MAKEFLAGS (see Section 7.1 [Subdirectories], page 45) obeys this naming scheme.
+To some extent, even AM\MAKEFLAGS (see Section 7.1 [Subdirectories], page 46) obeys this naming scheme.
 The slight difference is that MAKEFLAGS is passed to sub-makes implicitly by make itself.

 However you should not think that all variables ending with FLAGS follow this convention.
-For instance, DISTCHECK\CONFIGURE\FLAGS (see Chapter 14 [Dist], page 93), ACLOCAL\AMFLAGS (see Chapter 16 [Rebuilding], page 98, and Section 6.3.4 [Local Macros], page 38), are two variables that are only useful to the maintainer and have no user counterpart.
+For instance, DISTCHECK\CONFIGURE\FLAGS (see Section 14.4 [Checking the Distribution], page 97) and ACLOCAL\AMFLAGS (see Chapter 16 [Rebuilding], page 103, and Section 6.3.4 [Local Macros], page 39), are two variables that are only useful to the maintainer and have no user counterpart.

-ARFLAGS (see Section 8.2 [A Library], page 55) is usually defined by Automake and has neither AM\ nor per-target cousin.
+$\mathtt{ARFLAGS}$ (see Section 8.2 [A Library], page 56) is usually defined by Automake and has neither $\mathtt{AM}\$ nor per-target cousin.

-Finally you should not think either that the existence of a per-target variable implies that of an AM\ variable or that of a user variable.
-For instance, the mumble\LDADD per-target variable overrides the global LDADD variable (which is not a user variable), and mumble\LIBADD exists only as a per-target variable.
-See Section 8.4 [Program and Library Variables], page 62.
+Finally you should not think that the existence of a per-target variable implies the existance of an AM\ variable or of a user variable.
+For instance, the mumble\LDADD per-target variable overrides the makefile-wide LDADD variable (which is not a user variable), and mumble\LIBADD exists only as a per-target variable.
+See Section 8.4 [Program and Library Variables], page 63.